PayString/rfcs/src/spec/payid-easy-checkout.md

 ### PayID Easy Checkout Initiation
 In this example, the customer might place some items in an online shopping cart on the merchant's web-site, then choose to checkout.
-The merchant UI would then render a form asking for the customer's PayID, as well as a "Checkout with PayID" button.
-Once the customer inputs their PayID alice$wallet.com and clicks the "Checkout with PayID" button, the merchant UI begins the PayID Easy Checkout flow.
+The merchant would then render a form asking for the customer's PayID, as well as a "Checkout with PayID" button.
+Once the customer inputs their PayID `alice$wallet.com` and clicks the "Checkout with PayID" button, the merchant begins the PayID Easy Checkout flow.

 ### PayID Easy Checkout Wallet Discovery
 The merchant UI would first assemble the PayID Discovery URL as defined in section 4.1.1 of [PAYID-DISCOVERY][],